MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 ## Using Financial reporting to produce financial statements and KPIs

-The *Financial reporting* feature gives you insight into the financial data stored in your chart of accounts (COA).
+The *Financial reporting* feature in [!INCLUDE[prod_short](includes/prod_short.md)] gives you insight into the financial data stored in your chart of accounts (COA).
 You can setup financial reports to analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 The results display in charts and reports in your Role Center, such as the cash flow chart and income statement and balance sheet reports.

 <!-- Screenshot here when available -->

+Using the **Dimensions** functionality in [!INCLUDE[prod_short](includes/prod_short.md)] plays an important role in business intelligence.
+A dimension is data that you can add to an entry as a parameter.
+As such, you can use it to group entries that have similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
+Among other purposes, you use dimensions when defining analysis views and creating financial reports.
+Learn more at [Work with Dimensions](finance-dimensions.md).

-For more info, see [Using Financial reporting to produce financial statements and KPIs](bi.md)
+For more information about financial statements and KPIs, see [Using Financial reporting to produce financial statements and KPIs](bi.md)

 ## What is a KPI and why should I care?